 If you want more light to read by, or on your kitchen counter, you probably want a downlight.
 The same is true for lighting a hallway or corridor, or for the general lighting in a large room such as your family room.
 To light up that sculpture on your mantel, you'll probably want an eyeball spot.
 On the other hand, to highlight a large painting or poster, or to subtly light your stereo components, a wall washer trim may be what you need.

 What Size Fixture Do You Want?

-The common sizes for residential recessed light fixtures are 4" through 7" in diameter.
+The common sizes for residential recessed light fixtures are 3 inches through 7 inches in diameter.
 One way to answer this question is by considering how far the ceiling is from where you want the light, and how big an area you want to light.
-In an 8' ceiling, a 4" fixture can work well to provide kitchen countertop lighting.
-A 6" downlight at that height will illuminate your breakfast table nicely.
-In a 10' ceiling, you might want 4" fixtures for area lighting, since the light will spread out more.
-A 7" fixture makes a nice wall washer in an 8' ceiling.
+In an 8-foot ceiling, a 4-inch fixture can work well to provide kitchen countertop lighting.
+A 6-inch downlight at that height will illuminate your breakfast table nicely.
+In a 10-foot ceiling, you might want 4-inch fixtures for area lighting, since the light will spread out more.
+A 7-inch fixture makes a nice wall washer in an 8-foot ceiling.

-The most popular size is a 6" fixture.
-For that reason, there are more different styles of trim available for 6" fixtures than the other sizes, giving you greater flexibility in choosing the trim you want.
+The most popular size is a 6-inch fixture.
+For that reason, there are more different styles of trim available for 6-inch fixtures than the other sizes, giving you greater flexibility in choosing the trim you want.

-If you like the savings, long life and temperature coolness of fluorescent lamps, but you also like the color warmth of incandescent light, you can buy fluorescent lamps with a high Kelvin value.
+If you like the savings, long life, and temperature coolness of fluorescent lamps, but you also like the color warmth of the incandescent light, you can buy fluorescent lamps with a low Kelvin value.
 For high-intensity light, especially in a small area, halogen often works best.
 For warm, general lighting, most people prefer incandescent lamps.
 LED light bulbs can combine several of these characteristics.

 Remodel Fixtures vs. New-Construction Housings